 How many treatments does laser hair removal take at your clinic?

 There is no one set number of treatments that will be sufficient for every type of person, nor for every body part on a person.
 However, generally speaking, we can say that some people achieve their best results in as little as 4 to 6 treatments.
 Others can take longer.
 And, this all depends on showing up for scheduled treatment cycles.

 Every person who undergoes any type of hair reduction will respond differently to their hair removal sessions.
 This is because of a few factors, which are:

 - The density of hair follicles on the skin (more hair can mean more sessions are needed).

-- The thickness of hair you have on the body part you want treated (thicker hair naturally has more melanin, which absorbs more heat, and thus is destroyed more easily).
+- The thickness of hair you have on the body part you want treated (thicker hair naturally has more melanin, which absorbs more heat, and is thus destroyed more easily).

-- The depth at which your hair follicles are located in your skin (the further the light energy needs to travel can affect its temperature hold, which needs to stay high long enough to be effective).
+- The depth at which your hair follicles are located in your skin (the further the light needs to travel can affect its temperature hold, which needs to stay high long enough to be effective).